The pricing for Firebase Hosting is based upon your project's usage of the following:

 Hosting storage (GB) — The amount of storage space required to store the content of your Hosting sites (your static files and your configuration files).

 Data transfer (GB/month) — The amount of data transferred to end users from our CDN.
-Every Hosting site is automatically backed by our global CDN for free.
+Every Hosting site is automatically backed by our global CDN at no charge.

-Your Hosting quota is project-level, not site-level.
+Your Hosting quota is project-level, not site-level or channel-level.
 You can upgrade your project to the Blaze billing plan to unlock additional paid storage and data transfer levels.
 Learn more about quotas and pricing for Firebase Hosting.

-We recommend setting up budget alerts for your project in the Google Cloud (GCP) console.
+We recommend setting up budget alerts for your project in the Google Cloud console.

 Monitor both your Hosting storage level and data transfer level in the Firebase console:

-Visit the Usage tab in the Hosting section of the console.
+Visit the Usage dashboard in the Hosting section of the console.

 You can view the usage levels for different billing periods as well as for all your Hosting sites or for each site.